ReganRyanNZ/songbase/README.md

 - Exact duplicates will no longer be created (by some previous double-submitting bug).
 Near duplicates (e.g. one version without chords, one with) are tricky to catch.
 The best solution I can think of is to use Postgres's Levenshtein function to match string similarity, but that has a 255 byte max, so we'd need to combine it with a LEFT function to get the first 60 characters (assuming the worst case is all characters are 4 bytes), and possibly some kind of regex to remove chords from the comparison.
 Would be cool, but it's technically challenging enough that manual finding/fixing is sufficient for now.
 - What if I strip lyrics of all chords and non-chars, downcase, then compare the first 100 chars?
 Would have to be a script, because it's O(n^2).
-- Improve language code so we don't have duplicate languages stored

 ### Loading bar